Sorry, you need to enable JavaScript to visit this website.

 Cooperation with European countries

-As mentioned above, in line with national policy, cooperation with Hungarians living outside the border is also promoted in youth policy: The most important and extensive project is 'Without borders' ('Határtalanul') (see chapter 1.4 Youth policy decision-making).
+As mentioned above, in line with national policy, cooperation with Hungarians living outside the border is also promoted in youth policy: the most essential and extensive project is 'Without borders' ('Határtalanul') (see chapter 1.4).

-Besides that, the youth exchange programmes of the Visegrad Fund should also be mentioned.
+Additionally, the Visegrad Fund's the youth exchange programmes should be mentioned.

 International cooperation